DjangoForAll/Django-Course/Level_1/Content/2_Introduction_to_version_control_systems_pt1/Content.md

 Assuming the same example as the section above, we'll see how git would have helped in your group project.

-Lets assume for now that just you are working on this project, and you wanted to track the changes you made to your report as you complete it,
+Lets assume for now that just alone are working on this project, and you wanted to track the changes you made to your report as you complete it,

 To start with lets create a new folder called `learning-git` , you can create this folder wherever you want.